Fun for the Whole Family

 California Academy of Sciences: Steinhart Aquarium

 AT&T Park or the home of the San Francisco Giants is a great family activity!
-The World Champions have an amazing baseball park and on a sunny day, it's a great activity.
-There's a great slide and a lot of child activities in the park and you get to see some of the best athletes in the game.
+They have an amazing baseball park and on a sunny day, it's a great activity.
+There's a great slide and a lot of child activities in the park, and you get to see some of the best athletes in the game.
 Wear your orange and black and join in on the fun!

 Bike the Golden Gate Bridge, Visit the Ferry Building and Sausalito

 Bike the bridge: I haven't done this, but it looks like fun.
 Bike the Golden Gate Bridge to Sausalito and return to San Francisco by ferry to the Ferry Building.
 Blazing Saddles is the name of the company that offers this tour.

 Ferry Building: The Ferry Building is now a high-end market in San Francisco.
 Open stalls offer a wide variety of foods, wine, and novelty items.
 If you don't want to bike the bridge, from here you can catch a ferry to Sausalito.
 A beautiful town on the east-side of the Bay known for its art galleries, shopping and waterfront dining.
 Here are the ferry schedules.

 I think renting a GoCar would be really fun with kids, especially older ones.
 A GoCar is a GPS guided three-wheeled car with a narrated tour.
 Although expensive, I think this would be a memorable event.
 I would rent the car and cruise Golden Gate Park; if you plan it for a weekend, fewer cars will be on the road as the park closes a few streets to autos.